imtiyazzaman1/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

 A former science teacher,  gym enthusiast and all around tech nerd.
 I love challenging myself and solving problems and I’m excited to take this passion into a new industry.
-Currently a Fellowship student at Makers Academy, I’m interested in working in a supportive environment which can challenge me and help me grow as a developer
+Currently a fellow at Makers Academy, I’m interested in working in a supportive environment which can challenge me and help me grow as a developer

 ## Skills